From quarks and gluons to color superconductivity at supranuclear densities: RG flow of dense QCD matter

 \subsection{Diquark gap}

 Our results for the diquark gap~$\Delta_{\text{gap}}$, the symmetry breaking scale~$\ksb$, the quark-diquark coupling~$h$, and the four-diquark coupling~$\lambda_{\Delta}$ in the limit~$k\to 0$ as a function of the quark chemical potential are summarized in Fig.~\ref{fig:gap}.
 The (shaded) bands in Fig.~\ref{fig:gap} result from a variation of the strong coupling at the initial RG scale, see Subsec.~\ref{subsec:sf}.
 Note that the variation of our results arising from a variation of the regularization scheme (associated with regulator functions) is negligible compared to the one obtained from the aforementioned variation of the initial value of the strong coupling.
-We refer the reader to App.~\ref{app:tfcts} for the definition of the regulator functions employed in the present work.
+We refer the reader to App.~\ref{app:tfcts} for the definition of the regulator functions employed in the present work and a corresponding discussion of the scheme dependence.

 The observed dependence of the symmetry breaking scale~$\ksb$ on the chemical potential appears consistent with the standard BCS-type scaling behavior.
 This is true for the case with ungapped gluons in the low-energy regime and for the case with decoupled gluon contributions as associated with (infinitely) ``gapped" gluons.
 However, the diquark gap in the case with ungapped gluons is found to be significantly greater than the one obtained in our calculations with ``gapped" gluons.